LucaRainone/Pretty-Facebook-Chat/README.md

 Pretty-Facebook-Chat
 ====================

-Chrome Extension for improve facebook chat
+Chrome Extension that improves the facebook chat